5 Ways to Boost Your Credit Score Quickly

 Cut your credit utilization.
 Consumer looking for a quick credit boost should measure their level of credit utilization on their credit cards.
 “Credit utilization accounts for 30% of a FICO mortgage score,” says Scanlon.
 Consumers want to be certain that this utilization (the relationship of their cumulative credit card balance to their cumulative limit) is 30% or less of the limits on their cards.”

-“Oftentimes, paying those accounts down to a favorable level will result in significant increases to their scores,” he
+“Oftentimes, paying those accounts down to a favorable level will result in significant increases to their scores,” he adds.

 How to Use Personal Loans